 The wrong combination of drugs could kill your child.
 Please don’t overlook this question.

 This is question number six, for when you aren’t satisfied with your doctor’s answers to the previous questions.
 It’s okay to ask for a second opinion!
 Not every healthcare professional will take it in stride, but most will be fine with your request.
 After all, you’re safeguarding the best interests of your baby.

 Don’t be shy about asking for a second opinion if you still have concerns!

 Medicine can be scary.
 Just take a few minutes to ask your doctor if immediate treatment is necessary, if alternative therapies are available, and if a similar medicine might be safer.
 Then learn the safest way to take your prescriptions and make sure they won’t interact with any medicine or supplement your baby may have.
 Finally, don’t be afraid to ask for a second opinion if you still have doubts.

 The health of you and your baby is your biggest concern right now, and you want to know that the treatment plan you choose is the right one.
-When you ask these questions, you can be confident your new prescription will be safe for your baby!
+When you ask these questions, you can be confident that taking this medicine while breastfeeding will be safe for your baby!

 Do you know of another question you should be asking medical providers?
 Please share it in the comments below!